 In doing research and throughout this DIY we use some terms you might not be familiar with.
 This page will help you understand how these different terms are related.
 When doing research we talk about finding articles which are published in journals that you find by searching a database.

-Let's start with a citation for an article (I'm going to abbreviate the URL part of the citation):
+Let's start with a citation for an article cited in MLA style:

 Some components that you can see in the citation above are: